Working time: History

 The Industrial Revolution made it possible for a larger segment of the population to work year-round, because this labor was not tied to the season and artificial lighting made it possible to work longer each day.
 Peasants and farm laborers moved from rural areas to work in urban factories, and working time during the year increased significantly.
 Before collective bargaining and worker protection laws, there was a financial incentive for a company to maximize the return on expensive machinery by having long hours.
 Work schedules as long as twelve to sixteen hours per day, six to seven days per week were practiced in some industrial sites.

+While anticipating the social encyclical Rerum novarum, in 1891 Léon Harmel was one of the first entrepreneurs to abolish the night work and to reduce working time from 12 to 10 hoursa day.

 Over the 20th century, work hours shortened by almost half, partly due to rising wages brought about by renewed economic growth and competition for skilled workers, with a supporting role from trade unions, collective bargaining, and progressive legislation.
 The workweek, in most of the industrialized world, dropped steadily, to about 40 hours after World War II.
 The limitation of working hours is also proclaimed by the Universal Declaration of Human Rights, International Covenant on Economic, Social and Cultural Rights, and European Social Charter.
 The decline continued at a faster pace in Europe: for example, France adopted a 35-hour workweek in 2000.
 In 1995, China adopted a 40-hour week, eliminating half-day work on Saturdays (though this is not widely practiced).
 Working hours in industrializing economies like South Korea, though still much higher than the leading industrial countries, are also declining steadily.

 Technology has also continued to improve worker productivity, permitting standards of living to rise as hours decline.
 In developed economies, as the time needed to manufacture goods has declined, more working hours have become available to provide services, resulting in a shift of much of the workforce between sectors.

 Economic growth in monetary terms tends to be concentrated in health care, education, government, criminal justice, corrections, and other activities rather than those that contribute directly to the production of material goods.

 In the mid-2000s, the Netherlands was the first country in the industrialized world where the overall average working week dropped to less than 30 hours.